HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 example, if there is a word like "husband" or "wife" between the sentences, then the relation candidate is assigned a high probability.
-At the same time, features that are not indicative of a marriage relation (e.g., `word_between=posing`) gets assigned an extremely high weight (2.445), evidence of overfitting.
+At the same time, features that are not indicative of a marriage relation (e.g., `word_between=posing`) gets assigned an extremely high weight (2.445), which is a sign of overfitting.

-With the goal of improving the quality of the extractions, in the next two sections we first describe how to easily enrich the set of features using the generic features library included in Deepdive, and then describe how to mitigate overfitting by letting the system select a regularization parameter automatically.
+With the goal of improving the quality of the extractions, in the next two sections we first describe how to easily enrich the set of features using the [generic features library](../gen_feats.html) included in Deepdive, and then describe how to mitigate overfitting by letting the system select a regularization parameter automatically.

 ### <a name="feature-library" href="#"> </a> Use the Generic Feature Library

-The set of features initially chosen for an application may often seem, before running the application, to be rich and expressive enough to allow the system to distinguish between correct and incorrect relation candidates.
+The set of features initially chosen for an application may often seem, before performing an error analysis, to be rich and expressive enough to allow the system to distinguish between correct and incorrect relation candidates.
 More often than not, this is not the case, as we saw in the previous section.
 Indeed *feature engineering*, the task of developing a set of features that lead to high precision, is known to be challenging.

 Based on our multi-year experience developing high-quality KBC systems, we developed a [generic feature library](../gen_feats.html) which is included in